CoffeSiberian/truck-tools/README.md

 This repository makes use of SII Decrypt.
 A library that allows access to ATS and ETS 2 save games. https://github.com/TheLazyTomcat/SII_Decrypt

+#### FindTruckInfo

+Script to automate the search for engines and transmissions in the game https://github.com/CoffeSiberian/FindTruckInfo